 It's no surprise that these are the vitamin C picks from Oskia founder Georgie—but they're seriously impressive.
 "Super C Smart Nutrient Beauty contains 2% ascorbyl tetraisopalmite, amongst other actives," Cleeve explained.
 You just twist off the top of the capsule to release a perfectly proportioned dose of the serum, which you can apply to clean skin morning and night.

-Natural skincare brand Balance Me have recently undergone the chicest of transformations, and I love their simple new packaging.
+Natural skincare brand Balance Me has recently undergone the chicest of transformations, and I love its simple new packaging.
 This new-look bottle contains the brand's same 99.8% natural vitamin C serum, which makes light work of reducing pigmentation and evening skin tone without any irritation—even if you're prone to sensitivity.

-If you prefer your base products to be more of a skin tint than a full-on foundation, the recently reformulated Laura Mercier Tinted Moisturisers will be right up your street.
-More dewy and hydrating than the originals, they also contain an antioxidant-boosting blend of vitamins C and E to protect your skin while providing coverage.
+If you prefer your base products to be more skin tints than full-on foundations, the recently reformulated Laura Mercier Tinted Moisturisers will be right up your street.
+Dewier and more hydrating than the originals, they also contain an antioxidant-boosting blend of vitamins C and E to protect your skin while providing coverage.
 So damn clever.

 This innovative booster from celebrity-favourite skincare brand 111SKIN can be mixed with your favourite moistuiser or applied directly to your skin to combat pigmentation, age spots and uneven skin tone.
 This new version has been formulated with increased vitamin C levels, too, so it really packs a punch.

 I'm always on the lookout for natural formulations, so when I came across this product from vegan beauty brand Tropic, I knew I had to try it.
 Now I use it every morning—six drops patted into my skin after cleansing.
 Within days my skin looked brighter and appeared tauter.
 Plus, it smells divine.